What To Watch Next | txeN hctaW oT tahW

 So without further ado, we present 10 movies to check out when you’ve finished watching Tenet.

-Tenet borrows many elements from Inception, including its thought provoking ideas on time and basic story structure.
+Interstellar does borrow some elements from Inception, especially its thought provoking ideas on time and basic story structure.
 Out of all the Nolan films, this is the one that plays on the ideas of dreams and time being intermittently linked.

-The story is simple(ish) and revolves around a man named Hob who launches a dream-heist to plant an idea inside a CEO’s mind.
-It sounds complicated but Inception does well to lay out its ideas as simply as possible.
+The story is simple(ish) and revolves around a man named Cobb, launching a dream-heist to plant an idea inside a CEO’s mind.
+It sounds complicated but Inception does well to lay out its ideas as simply as possible, especially with a first half littered with exposition.

 Just like Tenet, Coherence is a film that rewards you for repeat watches.
 The premise is simple – a group of friends sit down to eat dinner when a black-out plunges them in darkness.
 With a comet flying overhead, the only lights in the neighbourhood originate from a house down the road.